 |From Rebecca Schubert, GMHEC Employee Well-being Program Coordinator|

 Managing Energy for Full Engagement: Peak performance in work and in life depends on personal energy.
 We so often hear about the importance of time management, but time is finite.
 It is the one thing we can never make more of.
-Energy, on the other hand, is a renewable resource and managing our energy is the key to health, happiness and peak performance.
-Join Rebecca Schubert, GMHEC Employee Well-being Program Coordinator, for an interactive discussion on managing your personal energy.
+Energy, on the other hand, is a renewable resource.
+Managing our energy is the key to health, happiness, and peak performance.
+Join Rebecca Schubert, GMHEC Employee Well-being Program Coordinator, for an interactive session on managing your personal energy.
 Come away with practical strategies you can implement to help you avoid an energy crisis and which will enable you to thrive in work and in life.
-Prior to the session, please take five minutes to complete the energy profile found here and have your results handy for the session as we will be referring to it.
-You will not be expected to share your personal results.
-Thursday, February 25th.
-9:00-10:00 am EST. Zoom meeting password 135790.
+Wednesday, October 6th.
+11:00-noon EST. Live at St. Michael’s College Hall of Fame Room Tarrant.
+Thursday, October 7th.
+2:00-3:00 pm EST on zoom link 246 273 8284 passcode 135790.

 How to Create a Customer-Focused Culture: Companies are finding themselves navigating the “next normal” and strategizing how to accelerate business success in a post-pandemic world.
 Organizations must create a workplace that is positive, motivating, and consistent.
 You can have the best, most efficient, and customer-friendly processes in the world, but they will fall apart if your team lacks motivation, is not engaged, or doesn’t work well together–the one thing that customers are certain to remember is their interaction with your employees.
 This webcast will reveal a proven method to create a consistent culture where employees feel empowered for meeting and exceeding customer expectations–creating a more profitable business.
 Thursday, October 7th.
 2:00-3:00 pm EST. Click here to register.